End-to-end certification and regulatory compliance for Indian and global markets.

 • List of governing members

-The registration process usually takes about 30-45 days, depending on the NGO type, with approval processes from the government.
+The registration process usually takes about 30-45 days, depending on the NGO Registration type, with approval processes from the government.

 No, a minimum of two trustees is required for trust registration, whereas a society must have a minimum of seven members.
 A Section 8 Company requires two directors.